Shadow Force (2025 film): Production

-On August 16, 2019, Leon Chills' script Shadow Force was acquired by Kerry Washington's production company Simpson Street, Sterling K. Brown's Indian Meadows and Steven "Dr." Love's Made in Love Media, and in September that same year, Lionsgate acquired distribution of the film.
+On August 16, 2019, Leon Chills' script Shadow Force was acquired by Kerry Washington's production company Simpson Street, Sterling K. Brown's Indian Meadows and Steven "Dr." Love's Made in Love Media, and in September that same year, Lionsgate acquired distribution of the film. while Media Capital Technologies took responsibility for co-financing the film.
 On October 26, 2020, Victoria Mahoney was hired to direct the movie with Joe Carnahan rewriting the script with Chills.
 On April 8, 2022, Carnahan replaced Mahoney as director.

 Along with the announcement, Washington and Brown were set to play the leads.
 On April 8, 2022, Omar Sy replaced Brown.
 In August 2022, Da'Vine Joy Randolph, Method Man, Mark Strong, Jahleel Kamara, Krondon, Natalia Reyes, Yoson An and Ed Quinn were cast in the film.
 On September 16, 2022, Jénel Stevens-Thompson and Marshall Cook were cast in the film.

 On August 30, 2022, principal photography was set to start in Colombia.
 In October 2022, Washington and Quinn confirmed that filming wrapped.